Russian film crew blasts off to make first movie in space

 Shkaplerov took manual controls to smoothly dock the spacecraft at the space outpost after a glitch in an automatic docking system.

-The trio reported they were feeling fine and spacecraft systems were functioning normally.
+Space officials reported that the crew was feeling fine and spacecraft systems were functioning normally.

 Peresild and Klimenko are to film segments of a new movie titled "Challenge," in which a surgeon played by Peresild rushes to the space station to save a crew member who suffers a heart condition.
 After 12 days on the space outpost, they are set to return to Earth with another Russian cosmonaut.